 Pressing this button, turning it on, disables the buttons in the memory recall section and the [UNDO] button.
-This does not apply, however, to a macro function assigned to the [UNDO] button.

 Independent Key Transition Control Block (Simple Type)

 The left side of this control block controls key 3, and the right side controls key 4.
 The control block for key 3 only is described as an example, but the operations on the key 4 control block are the same.